filecoin-project/venus/README.md

 ### System Requirements

-Filecoin can build and run on most Linux and MacOS systems.
+Filecoin can build and run on most Linux and MacOS systems with at least 8GB of RAM.
 Windows is not yet supported.

 <!--
 ### Install from Release Binary